Stay Safe in Paris: Top 8 Scams to Watch Out For

 To dodge these traps, don’t be shy about wandering off the beaten path.
 Check out the side streets for authentic shops and eateries where locals hang out.
 Not only will you score better deals, but you’ll also soak in some real Parisian vibes (and support small family-run businesses).

-When it comes to souvenir shopping, hit up markets or smaller boutiques away from the main attractions.
+When it comes to souvenir shopping, visit markets or smaller boutiques away from the main attractions.
 That’s where you’ll find unique treasures without demolishing your budget.

 Beware of identify theft when using free wifi around Paris - Travel Bliss